Types of Student Positions

 Graduate Assistantships are uniquely administered and are not addressed here.
 Click here for more information about Graduate Assistants.

 All PSU student jobs are hourly positions, which are overtime-eligible and require the submission of monthly time sheets authorized by the supervisors, and processed through PSU's Human Resources department.

 - Regular Wage: Paid for in full by department funds.
 These positions are made available based upon the department's needs and budget.

 Combination Hourly Student Employee & Graduate Assistant - There are occasionally situations where students may hold Graduate Assistant (GA) positions earning tuition remission and a stipend, and also work in a PSU Regular Wage position on an hourly basis.
-GAs are not allowed to exceed .49 FTE as a PSU employee in any term, and are limited to working a total of 130 hours in the monthly pay period.
+GAs must adhere to the terms of their appointment, including approximate number of hours per week.
+For example, a .49 FTE should work no more than 20 hours per week.

 Students and their supervisors must be mindful of the rules governing Graduate Assistants as well as the rules for hourly student employees.
 It is critical that students working in this combination status understand that all hours worked are cumulative and count toward their maximum hours as Graduate Assistants and hourly student employees.
 Talk with your GAs about any other employment at PSU to avoid breaking the .49 FTE rule.